Felteng/to-do-list/README.md

 ### Frameworks and libraries
 - Google Cloud - Setting up API connections.

 - GSpread - Manipulation of the spreadsheet holding the task information.

 - PrettyTable - Printing a comprehenisive table to the terminal.

 - OAuth2 - Authenticating credentials for API.

 - Flake8 - In IDE linter.

 - CI Python Linter - External linter for live adjustments.

+### Development
+- Git - Version control system.

+- GitHub - Hosting and storing Git repository.

+- Gitpod - IDE for writing all the code.

 ## Testing